Friday, November 14, 2025

 Here is a link to an interview with the author about the book - (make a cup of tea or coffee because its around 25 minutes).

-Wild Dark Shore may not have been the most creative book title ever, but it was certainly behind Kathy's selection, 'On the calculation of volume' by Danish author Solvej Balle.
+Wild Dark Shore may not have been the most creative book title ever, yet it was certainly a long way behind Kathy's selection, 'On the calculation of volume' by Danish author Solvej Balle.
 What a title!!
 According to the answer to my AI query on how to calculate volume, 'Volume measures the amount of three-dimensional space an object occupies', and the calculation made depends on the nature of the space being measured (cube, rectangle, cuboid, cylinder, sphere, odd shapes etc).
 Simples!

 But then, as Kathy reported, Einstein's theories put Time as the fourth dimension of space alongside the three generally accepted dimensions of height; width; depth.
 (Clearly AI hasn't come to terms with Einstein yet - one for the humans)!
 Balle makes the concept of time in 'On the calculation of volume' the key variant in her 190 page book on how we go about our lives occupying space in the world.